How does Peer Review work for students?

 If you find that you're unable to progress, your classmates may need to answer more questions.

 Once you've finished reviewing other students' answers, you'll be given your original answers.
-Now that you've had a chance to see how your classmates have approached the questions, you're given the chance to reflect on your own answers and, if you want, improve any answers you gave, you can do so.
+Now that you've had a chance to see how your classmates have approached the questions, you're given the chance to reflect on your own answers and, if you want, improve any answers you gave.

 If you choose to improve your answer, you'll have to complete the question again from scratch.

 Once you've reviewed the number of questions that your teacher has set for each question, you'll be able to see the feedback other students have given you.

 If there are answers that aren't appropriate or that are unfair, you can select the more options menu (three dots) and choose I question this review or Inappropriate feedback.
 Your teacher will then be notified.